Close to home

 Are you planning to spend a few days in our area?
 Let us provide you with some suggestions about interesting things to do in our neighboring communities.
 Our area abounds with activities for all ages and interests.

 The Van Wert area has much to offer individuals and families when it comes to fun, entertainment, historical sites, and the arts.
-Conveniently located between the metropolitan centers of Toledo, Lima, Dayton and Fort Wayne, it affords families extended entertainment opportunities within a 2-hour drive.
+Conveniently located between the metropolitan centers of Toledo, Lima, Dayton and Fort Wayne, it affords families extended entertainment opportunities within an hour drive.
 Make Van Wert your over-night destination to enjoy an evening of serenity with reasonably priced lodging and restaurants.
 Here are a few of the many area attractions.

 North of Van Wert